UsainBloot/js-boilerplate/README.md

 All common fonts or typography styling should be set in `/source/scss/_typography.scss`.

 When adding new fonts make sure they are added to the `/source/fonts` folder or if using npm, ensure their file path is stored in the `/gulp/config.js` file.

+#### External
+All external non SASS files should be referenced in `/gulp/config.js`, otherwise it can be included in `/source/scss/main.scss`.

 ## Test